-Autoimmune, systemic connective tissue disease (and Vascular diseases) are potentially serious conditions within rheumatism ("Rheuma") and the profession Rheumatology.
+Autoimmune, systemic connective tissue disease (and Vasculitis diseases) are potentially serious conditions within the consept of rheumatism ("Rheuma") and the profession Rheumatology.
 They are characterized by rheumatic inflammation of connective tissue and often attack internal organs.
 The connective tissue is located around the organs, but is also a part of them.
 The diseases are also referred to as collagenoses or connective tissue inflammation.
 They may include skin, joints, internal organs and tissues around.
 The connective tissue is made of the proteins collagen ("Collagenosis") and elastin that bind the different organs of the body together.